About Barry Strauss

 Professor Strauss has spent years researching and studying the leaders of the ancient world and has written and spoken widely of their mistakes and successes.
 He is also a widely acclaimed military and naval historian whose analyses of the strategies and campaigns of some of history’s great commanders reveal the successful rules of engagement that were true on the battlefield and resonate in today’s boardrooms and executive suites.

-Professor Strauss is a well-known television personality with appearances on The History Channel, The Discovery Channel, CNN, PBS, and Netflix.
+In recognition of his scholarship, Strauss was elected to membership of the American Academy of Sciences and Letters.
+He received Italy's Lucio Colletti Journalism Prize for Literature in 2015.
+He was named an Honorary Citizen of Salamis, Greece in 2012.
+Professor Strauss is a well-known television personality with appearances on The History Channel, Netflix, CNN, PBS and The Discovery Channel.
 He is the host of the popular podcast, "ANTIQUITAS: Leaders and Legends of the Ancient World," which is accessible on most platforms.

 Recent Scholarship